Vishal-1024/AI-ML_Hackathon_Deepfake-detection/README.md

 ##Clone the repository:##

-Navigate to the Django application directory.
+In to the application directory.

 Create and activate a virtual environment(Optional):